yogat3ch/writing/Dynamic Voting System.md

 One key feature of this wizard is a questionnaire reminiscent of popular platforms like isidewith.com.
 This questionnaire covers a comprehensive spectrum of political topics, each followed by multiple-choice answers that are sorted by popularity.
 If a user's perspective isn't already represented, they can select "Other" and provide their own response through free-form text input.
 The platform leverages artificial intelligence to distill similar "Other"  answers into a coherent single response, which if recurrence frequency is high enough, is promoted to a new multiple choice entry.

 Importantly, users have the freedom to answer as many or as few questions as they like, allowing for a flexible and personalized onboarding process.
 After completing the questionnaire, users will receive suggested representatives based on the percentage of alignment of their answers with those of other users.
 Any user is a potential representative for another user.
-Additionally, a data visualization shows the percentage of alignment with the entire perspective of a proposed representative, helping them identify unanswered **topic area**s that may not align with their suggested representative.
+Additionally, a data visualization shows the percentage of alignment with the entire perspective of a proposed representative across all **topic areas**.
+With this information a user can identify **topic area**s that may not align with their suggested representative and find another representative for that **topic area** who better represents their values.

 As users complete the multiple choices questions, users are provided with a set of suggested representatives selected based on overall congruency, measured by a percent match.
 Additionally, representatives are suggested based on percent congruence for each specific political **topic area**, ensuring each user can find congruent representation for their votes when they are unable to participate.